 Our Membership

-The Marine Biological Association is one of the world’s longest-running societies dedicated to promoting research into our oceans and the life they support.
+The Marine Biological Association is one of the world’s longest-running societies dedicated to promoting research into our ocean and the life it supports.

-As a member of the MBA you are part of a dynamic global community of marine biologists from over 40 countries.
+As a Member you join a dynamic global community of marine biologists from over 40 countries – shaping the future of our ocean.

 Choose a membership